 On reflection, what I liked most about this urban hiking adventure was not needing to look at a map and worry about where I needed to go all day – as long as the canal was on my right, I was probably heading in the correct direction!
 It was a very freeing feeling, which is what I value about hiking in general.
 It’s also very practical as I knew that if I got tired or it rained heavily I could very easily bail and go home as you’re really still in central London!
 I also found plenty of toilets, water bottle refilling, and food/treat procuring opportunities, which is always a consideration when going for a full day of walking.
 Overall, 10 out of 10 would highly recommend it!

-Thanks for reading 🙂 Hit Follow to receive brief notes letting you know when I’ve posted a new article, and in the meantime, check out the Instagram and YouTube channels for more (Un)Popular content!
+Thanks for reading Check out my Instagram and YouTube channels for more (Un)Popular content!